quentinrouger/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 10. Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers

-More pointers, arrays and strings
+--More pointers, arrays and strings--

 0. strcat